mainmatter/mainmatter.com/_posts/2020-06-02-how-to-improve-the-accessibility-of-your-app.md

 inputs with their default styles, the browser will take care of this for you.
 But we often rely on custom implementations of inputs to make them more visually appealing and forget to set specific styles for the focused state.
-This can create a scenario where you tab through the fields of your form, and have no idea where exactly you're focused until you try to enter some content.
+This can create a scenario where you tab through the fields of your form and have no idea where exactly you're focused until you try to enter some content.

-One scenario where this might happen, is when the `outline` of elements is set to none.
+One scenario where this might happen is when the `outline` of elements is set to none.
 This is usually to avoid the browser's default outline.

 ![select-with-default-outline](/assets/images/posts/2020-05-29-how-to-improve-the-accessibility-of-your-app/select-with-default-outline.png#@700-1400)